onflow/flow-go/pkg/language/docs/language.md

     // `length` is `4`
     ```

-- `concat(_ array: T): T`: Concatenates the parameter `array` to the end of the original array, but does not modify the original array.
+- `concat(_ array: T): T`:
+  Concatenates the parameter `array` to the end of the array the function is called on,
+  but does not modify that array.

   Both arrays must be the same type `T`.

-This function creates a new array whose length is the sum of the lengths of the two arrays.
+  This function creates a new array whose length is the sum of the length of the array
+  the function is called on and the length of the array given as the parameter.

     ```bamboo,file=array-concat.bpl
     // Declare two arrays of integers.